ebirving/erg-scores/README.md

 ### Technologies Used
 er.go is a fairly straightforward Rails app with a PostgreSQL database for Active Record.
 User authentication is handled through [Devise](https://github.com/plataformatec/devise).
 All forms are customized using [Simple Form](https://github.com/plataformatec/simple_form).
 The CSS is hand-rolled, with special thanks to Codrops [effects tutorials](http://tympanus.net/codrops/category/tutorials) and and CSS Tricks' [Complete Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/guide).

+##Login Instructions
+The deployed version of er.go includes two sample users, one rower and one coach.

+To preview the site with a fully seeded rower dashboard, use:
+  email: rower@example.com
+  password: password

+To preview the site with a fully seeded coach dashboard, user:
+  email: coach@example.com
+  password: password

 ## Next Steps
 - Make authorization more sophisticated using CanCan, then expand the list of possible roles to include Club Admin and Program Admin.
 - Add support for users to have multiples roles.
 Along the same lines, add support for rowers who want/need to set their own workouts.